Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 - Marvel Snap works best on phones, with every match capped at six turns

-- Three games on our list let us build a top-tier deck without spending money in 30 days
+- Three of these games let you build a top-tier deck without spending money in 30 days

 #Why We Looked Beyond Hearthstone